Antiques and fine arts auction to benefit Community Missionsby jmaloni

 A local artist, Mary Gross, known for her Native American feather art, has donated a piece to the auction.
 Other featured artists include Ansel Adams, R.C.
 Gorman and Andrew Wyeth.

 Furniture includes mirrors, rocking chairs, a hope chest, lamps, an antique sewing machine, plant stands, a blanket chest/commode, a pegged pine country cupboard, side chairs and wool and Persian rugs.

 Sculptures include a green marble head of a horse and a museum reproduction of a Tang Dynasty horse.
 A large collection of high-fashion purses has been donated for the auction.
 A jewelry table will feature antique and contemporary pieces.

 Those who come to the auction will enjoy an international sampling of luncheon hors d'oeuvres.
 A donation of $10 per person or $15 per couple will be collected at the door to benefit Community Missions.

 The auction will benefit the crisis services program of Community Missions in Niagara County.
 This includes a soup kitchen, homeless shelter, and home for people living with HIV/AIDS.

 Community Missions provides social services to hundreds of disadvantaged people in Niagara County.
 Last year, 73,660 meals were provided in its soup kitchen.
 The mission sheltered 673 people, including 82 children in its homeless shelter.
-The mission also gave shelter and care to more than 150 at-risk youth and provided residential, rehabilitive, vocational and socialization services to more than 600 individuals with mental illness.
+It also gave shelter and care to more than 150 at-risk youth and provided residential, rehabilitive, vocational and socialization services to more than 600 individuals with mental illness.

-For more information, contact Don Luce at 716-285-3403, Ext.
+For more information, contact Don Luce at 716-285-3403, ext.
 2226, or [email protected].